Fault Protection Layouts

 1) Protection Zones

-• Utility POI / intertie protection zone
+• Utility POI or intertie protection zone

 • Main service entrance protection zone

-• DER interconnection zones (PV, BESS, gensets)
+• DER interconnection zones, including PV, BESS, and gensets

 • Critical load bus zone

-• Non-critical load / shed load feeders
+• Non-critical and shed-load feeders

 • Internal distribution feeders and branch circuits